Get away to the Pristine Heart of Maine's North Woods

 Directions from Brownville Junction or Millinocket, Maine

-It is possible to drive to Debsconeag from Route 11 between Brownville Junction and Millinocket see map.
+It is possible to drive to Debsconeag from Route 11 between Brownville Junction and Millinocket see driving directions.
 If coming from the south turn left at the Jo Mary Lake Campground sign onto the gravel, Jo Mary Road.
 Within 100 yards you will see the Jo Mary Road Checkpoint; please pull to the right and go into the gatehouse to register and pay a road use fee of $11 for Maine residents (per way), and $16 for non-residents.
 We are about 25 miles and a one-hour drive from the Jo Mary Gate.

 Between the Jo Mary and Henderson gates, the road is private although open to the public; please give logging trucks the right of way.